Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory-b2c/README.md

 11. Create a folder named *security* in the Java source folder for your application.

-12. Create a new Java file named *WebSecurityConfig.java* in the *security* folder and open it in a text editor.
+12. Create a new Java file named *AADB2COidcLoginConfigSample.java* in the *security* folder and open it in a text editor.

 13. Enter the following code, then save and close the file:
 <!-- embedme ../azure-spring-boot/src/samples/java/com/azure/spring/btoc/AADB2COidcLoginConfigSample.java#L20-L38 -->